copcio/copcio.github.io/DRAFT-SPEC.md

       int32_t pointCount;
     }

-The entries of a hierarchy page are preceded by a count containing the number of entries in the page.
+The entries of a hierarchy page are consecutive.
+The number of entries in a page can be determined by taking the size of the page (contained in the parent page as Entry::byteSize or in the COPC base VLR as CopcData::root_hier_size) and dividing by the size of an Entry (32 bytes)

     struct Page
     {
-        int64_t count;
-        Entry entires[count];
+        Entry entires[page_size / 32];
-    };  // The total size of the hierarchy page is (32 * count) + 8 bytes
+    };

 ## Differences from EPT